-Founded in 1971, the Arms Control Association is a “national nonpartisan membership organization dedicated to promoting public understanding of and support for effective arms control policies.”
-The Arms Control Association regularly releases press briefings and publishes the magazine Arms Control Today.
+Founded in 1971, the Arms Control Association is a “national, nonpartisan membership organization dedicated to promoting public understanding of and support for effective arms control policies.”
+The Arms Control Association regularly releases press briefings and publishes Arms Control Today magazine.

-2017: The Arms Control Association help rally opposition to the President Trump’s threats of “fire and fury” against North Korea for its nuclear and missile tests and successfully make the case for direct U.S.-North Korean diplomacy on denuclearization and peace.
+2017: The Arms Control Association helped rally opposition to President Trump’s “fire and fury” threats against North Korea for its nuclear and missile tests and successfully made a case for direct U.S.-North Korean diplomacy on denuclearization and peace.

 2018: Responding to the Trump administration’s unilateral withdrawal from the 2015 Iran nuclear deal, the Arms Control Association warns that the move will unnecessarily trigger a new nuclear crisis.
 Along with nongovernmental allies, the Association builds support for U.S. re-entry into the agreement and follow-on talks on an agreement that builds on the 2015 deal.

-2019: The Arms Control Association’s major research report “Nuclear Excess: Understanding the Costs, Risks, and Alternatives” documents why the Trump administration’s $1.7 trillion, 30 year plan for nuclear weapons recapitalization plans is unnecessary, unsustainable and unsafe, and outlines realistic options to significantly reduce nuclear weapons spending.
+2019: The Arms Control Association’s major research report “Nuclear Excess: Understanding the Costs, Risks, and Alternatives” documents why the Trump administration’s $1.7 trillion, 30-year plan for nuclear weapons recapitalization plans is unnecessary, unsustainable, and unsafe, and outlines realistic options to reduce nuclear weapons spending significantly.

 Funded by / Ownership

-The Arms Control Association is a nonprofit that is supported through grants and donations.
+The Arms Control Association is a nonprofit supported through grants and donations.
 The website lists their most notable contributors, which are as follows:

 - Carnegie Corporation of New York